Up to 50% off sofas & mattresses — limited‑time deals.

 Which West Elm sofa is best for long movie nights?

-Harmony is the easiest ‘lose track of time’ pick.
-The seat encourages lounging and position changes, and the loose pillows help you tune support as you settle in.
+Harmony is the easiest sofa to settle into for a long movie.
+The seat encourages lounging and position changes, and the loose pillows make it easier to dial in support as you settle in.

 Which one works best as a laptop sofa?

-Eddy performed best for laptop time because the firmer seat keeps hips level and reduces posture drift during longer work blocks.
+Eddy worked best for laptop time in our testing because the firmer seat kept hips level and limited posture drift over longer work blocks.

 I’m tall—what should I prioritize?

 Prioritize seat depth and back height.
-Andes offers the most depth flexibility, while Henry’s taller back can feel more reassuring when you lean back.
+Andes gives you the most depth flexibility, while Henry’s taller back feels more reassuring when you lean back.

 Which sofa handled frequent movement the best?